JoshJ96/EzStock/README.md

 # EzStock
- An ASP.NET Blazor app that registers users and manages inventory
+A multi-platform app that registers users and manages inventory.